HShawnSun/Datawhale-with-Pandas/README.md

 # datawhale-
-Data analysis in preparation for the Mathematical American Competition
+Data analysis in preparation for the MCM&ICM